Youth Residential Programs Handbook

 - We will not use or share your information other than as described here unless you tell us we can in writing.
 If you tell us we can, you may change your mind at any time.
 Let us know in writing if you change your mind.

-- We never market or sell personal
+- We never market or sell personal information.

 - We never share any substance abuse or mental health treatment records without your written permission.